Tax Forms for Independent Contractors

 Hello!

 An independent contractor is a person or a company that provides services to another individual or organization and receives compensation for their work.
-They aren’t permanent employees but only provide their services for a specified time.
-Businesses get certain advantages when they collaborate with such workers since it can help them to avoid the extra expenditures of hiring a regular employee.
+They are not permanent employees but provide services for a specified period.
+Businesses gain certain advantages when collaborating with such workers, as it helps them avoid the extra costs of hiring a regular employee.

-From the perspective of the IRS, independent contractors are considered self-employed workers.
-This means that they have to use tax forms as independent contractors and pay their taxes on time.
+From the IRS perspective, independent contractors are considered self-employed.
+This means they must use the appropriate tax forms and pay their taxes on time.

 - freelancers such as web designers, graphic designers, copywriters, virtual assistants, and many other self-employed professionals;

-- real estate agents, carpenters, plumbers, house cleaners, and other tradesmen.
+- real estate agents, carpenters, plumbers, house cleaners, and other tradespeople.

-Independent contractors usually work under a contract and may permit any kind of job required by a company.
-Since they are not employed by the firm to which they provide their services, they have the freedom to organize their working time, pick the tasks they want to accomplish, and set their own prices for the job.
+Independent contractors usually work under a contract and may perform any kind of work required by a company.
+Since they are not employed by the firm they serve, they have the freedom to organize their working hours, choose the tasks they want to complete, and set their own rates.

 What Tax Forms Do Independent Contractors Use?